bob123456678/TrainControl/Readme.md

 * v2.0.8 [12/21/23]
     - Fixed bug where the number of days shown in the stats table was not sorted correctly
     - Fixed bug in the stats table where runtimes longer than 24 hours would be truncated
+    - Updated locomotive icon URLs to work with CS3 v2.5.0+ update

 * v2.0.7 [12/17/23]
     - Locomotive speed and function commands are now fully supported in routes